The columns shown in the main screen are as follows:

 - Address Book Mode - In the site settings of a B2B site only, you will choose how the addresses for the site will be managed.
 The choices are Address Book only, Location Mode only, or both.
 Address Book means that the site user/buyer is able to manage their own address book and choose from those addresses when ordering instead of picking from a list of locations set up for them to choose from.
 If the site is set to Address Book only, the location field seen in the above example will not exist in the form.

 - Address Requirement - When Address Book Mode is set to either Address Book or Both, an address will be prompted for and required in B2B storefronts.
 The address form prompts will not display if in Location Mode.
 In the case of B2C sites, the Address is always prompted and required.

-On the Profile page you can see the site user can add new users, delete users and edit the user account right from their own B2B portal.
+On the Profile page the site user can add new users, set users inactive and edit the user account right from their own B2B portal.
 This option is most always reserved for a manager of the company.

 - The Boss

 - Group to approve orders for this user

 - Whether they can get email notifications for themselves, or

 - Whether they can get ALL email notifications sent out for this site

 Important!
 In order for a user to have permission to add new users, or edit in their own site, that user must be given permission to do so.
 Below is an example of the site group settings for the user with these permissions.
 You can learn more about "Site Groups" in the next chapter.